AndrewHaglund/delta-absorb/readme.md

     - [x] Portrait

 ## Someday
-Until I get around to designing these tHe following devices will use the default skin in Delta (created by Caroline Moore).
+Until I design these, other devices will use the default skin from Delta (created by Caroline Moore).
 - [ ] iPhone with Touch ID
     - [ ] Landscape
     - [ ] Portrait